-Missouri House primary winner criticized for bigoted remarks
+Missouri Republicans slam House GOP primary winner: ‘Vile’

 “What is a person who is elected into a position of power going to do with beliefs like this?” she said.

+Asked if anyone performed background checks, the Clay County GOP said it does not vet candidates or involve itself in primary elections.
+The Missouri House Republican Leadership said in a statement Thursday that it was not aware of anyone asking West to run.

+“To our knowledge, no member of the Missouri Republican Party, the House Republican Campaign Committee, or sitting member of the General Assembly recruited Mr. West to run for office; we find his statements to be vile, offensive, and out of line with our Party’s values,” the statement said.

 West told the Star Thursday that he wanted to talk about his platform and suggested his recorded statements may have been taken out of context.
-He said he believes all men are created equal but that he finds fault with some ideologies, such as Islam and Judaism.
+He said he believes all men are created equal, but that he finds fault with some ideologies, such as Islam and Judaism.

 When asked about Jewish people in Missouri, he said, “Well, maybe they shouldn’t vote for me.”